western-wyoming-software-development/sdev1200/relational-database/instructions.md

   - ___ Delete an existing major
   - ___ Show a list of all majors

 * Write a program that performs CRUD operations on the Departments table.
-Specifi-cally, the program should allow the user to do the following:
+Specifically, the program should allow the user to do the following:
   - ___ Add a new department
   - ___ Search for an existing department
   - ___ Update an existing department